Friendster: History

-Friendster was founded by Canadian computer programmer Jonathan Abrams in 2002, before MySpace (2003), Hi5 (2004), Facebook (2004) and other social networking sites.
+Friendster was founded by Canadian computer programmer Jonathan Abrams in 2002, before MySpace (2003), Hi5 (2004), Facebook (2004), and other social networking sites.
 Friendster.com went live in 2003 and was adopted by 3 million users within the first few months.

-Friendster was one of the first of these sites to attain over 1 million members, although it was preceded by several other smaller social networking sites such as SixDegrees.com (1997) and Makeoutclub (1999).
+Friendster was one of the first of these sites to attain over 1 million members, although it was preceded by several other smaller social networking sites such as SixDegrees.com (1997) and Makeoutclub.com (1999).

 The name Friendster is a portmanteau of "friend" and Napster.
 Napster at the time was a controversial peer-to-peer file sharing Internet service that was launched in 1999; by 2000, "Napster" was practically a household name, thanks to several high-profile lawsuits filed against it that year.
 The original Friendster site was founded in Mountain View, California, and was privately owned.
 Friendster was based on the "Circle of Friends" social network technique for networking individuals in virtual communities and demonstrates the small world phenomenon.
 Friendster was considered the top online social network service until around April 2004, when it was overtaken by MySpace in terms of page views, according to Nielsen//NetRatings.

-Publications including Time, Esquire, Vanity Fair, Entertainment Weekly, Us Weekly and Spin wrote about Friendster's success, and the founder appeared on magazine covers and late-night talk shows.
+Publications including Time, Esquire, Vanity Fair, Entertainment Weekly, Us Weekly, and Spin wrote about Friendster's success, and the founder appeared on magazine covers and late-night talk shows.
 Friendster's rapid success inspired a generation of niche social networking websites, including Dogster and Elfster.

 Friendster had also received competition from all-in-one sites such as Windows Live Spaces, Yahoo!
 360, and Facebook.
 Google offered $30 million to buy out Friendster in 2003, but the offer was turned down.
 Friendster was then funded by Kleiner, Perkins, Caufield & Byers and Benchmark Capital in October 2003 with a reported valuation of $53 million.
-Friendster's decision to stay private instead of selling to Google in 2003 is considered one of the biggest blunders of Silicon Valley, the Associated Press claims.
+Friendster's decision to stay private instead of selling to Google in 2003 is considered one of the biggest blunders in Silicon Valley, the Associated Press claims.
 In April 2004, John Abrams was removed as CEO, and Tim Koogle took over as interim CEO.
 Koogle previously served as president and CEO at Yahoo!.
 Scott Sassa later replaced Koogle in June 2004.
 Sassa left in May 2005 and was replaced by Taek Kwon.
 Taek Kwon was then succeeded by Kent Lindstrom, following a capitalization by Kleiner and Benchmark that valued Friendster at less than 5% of its 2003 valuation.